MeSumitK/Amazon-Prime-Report/MicroSoft SSM Studio Queries/in SSMS.md

-## Wrote SQL queries in SQL Server Management Studio to import the Excel data in SQL
+## Wrote SQL queries in MicroSoft SQL Server Management Studio to import the CSV data in SQL